Coping with being less independent

 If this happens, communicating with your partner about how you feel is vital.
 Although, this can be more complicated if the brain tumour is causing difficulties with speech, language or understanding.

 You don’t need to go through this alone though.
-Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide a counselling service for couples and individuals whose relationship has been affected by a brain tumour.
+Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide our Relationship Support Service for couples and individuals whose relationship has been affected by a brain tumour.

 We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive, although this is rare.